rkzn/open-api-docs/docs/symbol-data.md

  1. Create a [ProtoOASubscribeDepthQuotesReq](../messages/#protooasubscribedepthquotesreq) message
  2. You have to fill the message fields with the trading account ID and symbol ID
  3. Send the message, and you will receive a [ProtoOASubscribeDepthQuotesRes](../messages/#protooasubscribedepthquotesres) message, it means you are now subscribed to depth quotes, and you will receive [ProtoOADepthEvent](../messages/#protooadepthevent) messages
- 4. When you received a [ProtoOADepthEvent](../messages/#protooadepthevent) message, use its newQuotes/deletedQuotes fields to get the lastest market depth data, you have to transform the relative price to actual price by dividing it to 100000, round the result to symbol digits, you also have to transform the depth quote size from cent by dividing it to 100
+ 4. When you received a [ProtoOADepthEvent](../messages/#protooadepthevent) message, use it's newQuotes/deletedQuotes fields to get the lastest market depth data, you have to transform the relative price to actual price by dividing it to 100000, round the result to symbol digits, you also have to transform the depth quote size from cent by dividing it to 100
  5. If you don't need the depth quotes data anymore you can unsubscribe from it by sending a [ProtoOAUnsubscribeDepthQuotesReq](../messages/#protooaunsubscribedepthquotesreq) message with your subscription detail (symbol ID and trading account ID), you should receive a [ProtoOAUnsubscribeDepthQuotesRes](../messages/#protooaunsubscribedepthquotesres) message